christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 **Step 2:** Install StatiCrypt via npm

 Run `npm install -g https://github.com/TUHHStartupEngineers/staticrypt` in your terminal.
+If you get the error: `errno 13 permission denied`, you don't have the permission to install it.
+To resolve this error put `sudo` (for unix systems) in front of the command and enter your password if prompted.

 **Step 3:** Set your password and store it in your global environment

 Run `Sys.setenv(LAB_KEY = "Your-token")` in the R console.
-Replace "Your-token" with your passphrase for your website.
-Do not use your standard passwords.
-The lab journal password are displayed in clear text to the teaching assistants.
+Replace "Your-token" with your passphrase for your website. **DO NOT USE YOUR STANDARD PASSWORDS.** The lab journal password are displayed in clear text to the teaching assistants.

 **Step 4:** Build your website (including password protection)